 Consider being the sole diaper changer, alternating sleep duties or picking up medicines at the pharmacy.
 You can also consider buying something new for the mom of your baby to cherish.

 One of the major benefits of having support is alleviating the burden that can worsen postpartum depression.
 Some women may suffer depression no matter how supportive dad is, but other times I can really see improvement from women who have help at home.
-Dads can also help you watch your emotional well-being in order to keep those baby blues moving along so they don’t get worse.
+Dads can also help watch mom’s emotional well-being and encourage getting help when needed.

-If you don’t have the support from the father, try getting involved in local mom groups.
-I have seen moms who seek out support in people in similar situations.
-That is one of the really nice benefits of social media, you can find neighborhood groups in your area to exercise, go to the park or attend social outings.
+If you don’t have support from a partner, try getting involved in local mom groups.
+I have seen moms who seek out support from people in similar situations.
+That is one of the really nice benefits of social media—you can find neighborhood groups in your area to exercise, go to the park or attend social outings.